ospfranco/ospfranco.github.io/_posts/2025-03-26-better tasks and scripts with mise and zx.md

 ---
 layout: post
-title: Better repo tasks and scripts with mise and zx
+title: Better repo tasks and scripts with mise and bun shell
 date: 2025-03-26
 categories: post
 permalink: /:title/
 image: /assets/oscar.jpg
+spanish_version: /mejores-tasks-y-scripts-con-mise-y-bun-shell
 ---

 Recently I've been working with repos that have multiple languages and build systems rolled into one.
-Talking about iOS/Android/Rust/Node/Flutter.
+Talking about iOS/Android/Rust/Node/React Native/Flutter.
 The plethora of build systems, tools and quirks brings a lot of complexity, specially when working within a team, where every one needs to be able to run the same commands to build, test, lint, etc.

 # Previous Art

 From working with other teams, each language/ecosystem have their own way of doing things.
 Some of the common patterns I've seen are:

 - The god awfulness that is cmake, frankensteined to work with modern tools, such as Rust.
-This was the latest approach that I took, just because I did not know any better tool.
-Works for simple flows, but brakes down once you need to start parsing params, setting variables, etc.
+Works for simple flows, but breaks-down once you need to start parsing params, setting variables, etc.
 - Writing lots of Rust to perform as a shell scripting tool.
 Hard to read/write as one is creating a DSL on top of Rust.
 Usually, takes the name of xtask, there is even a [crate](https://docs.rs/xtasks/latest/xtasks/) aimed at automating some of this pain.
-- Npm scripts, combined with shell scripts
+- Npm tasks that run bash scripts
 - Raw dogging node scripts that spawn processes
 - There are ofc other tools like `make`, `rake`, `Ninja`, etc.

-You can see the wild west that this endevaour is.
+It's a wild west.
 These all work but require too much finagling to get right.
 I wanted something that was simple, easy to read, and easy to write.
 Preferible in a language/ecosystem that I know.
 JS is the easiest one, but then it's one more tool in the chain that my team needs to install, but then found a tooling pair that allows for one install command that takes care of everything.

 # Mise